VAN ISD FALL PLANNING GUIDE 2020

 - Bus riders will be taught to space themselves out from others as they exit the bus and walk into the school building.

-- Hand sanitizers have been installed on all buses and are to be used by students when entering and exiting the bus.
+- Hand sanitizers have been installed on all buses and are to be used by all persons when entering and exiting the bus.

 - When possible, bus windows will be opened to allow outside air to circulate in the bus.